-The judiciary includes a Constitutional Court, a Supreme Court. and appellate and local courts.
+The judiciary includes a Constitutional Court, a Supreme Court, and appellate and local courts.
 The 9-member Constitutional Court is the highest court and only oversees cases that pertain to South Korea's constitution.
 The 14-member Supreme Court is the highest court of appeal and a close-knit group of elites.
-In the past the courts served as an extension of state power.

-although gaining greater independence in recent vears.
+In the past the courts served as an extension of state power, although gaining greater independence although gaining greater independence in recent years.